particle-iot/docs/src/content/reference/cli.md

 Helps you update your keys, or recover your device when the keys on the server are out of sync with the keys on your device.
 The ```particle keys``` tools requires both dfu-util, and openssl to be installed.

-Connect your device in [dfu mode](/guide/getting-started/modes/#dfu-mode-device-firmware-upgrade-), and run this command to replace the unique cryptographic keys on your device.
+Connect your device in [DFU mode](/guide/getting-started/modes/#dfu-mode-device-firmware-upgrade-), and run this command to replace the unique cryptographic keys on your device.
 Automatically attempts to send the new public key to the cloud as well.

 ```sh
 # helps repair key issues on a device